Re: YEAR 5 – SUMMER TERM

 As you know, it is essential that your child reads a wide range of genres (i.e. fiction, non-fiction, newspapers) and develops a good reading habit to help with their comprehension, writing and vocabulary.
 Children are expected to read for at least 20-25 minutes a night and to make a note of the pages that they have read in their reading record.
 We would also like children to record any unknown words / new words in their reading record so that they can look these up the next day in school.
 We kindly request that you oversee the reading record by adding your comments and signature at least once a week.

-In our lessons this term we will be covering a range of topics including; measures (length, time, weight, money), place value for 4 digit numbers, fractions, shape & space and decimal numbers.
+In our lessons this term we will be covering a range of topics including; geometry (looking at shapes, angles and directional language); measures (length, time, weight, volume, money), and area and perimeter.
 In each of these areas the key skills will be taught and then applied to real-life contexts, or investigations, to show how maths skills have a purpose in our everyday life.
+We will be using all the knowledge and skills that we have developed over the course of the year in these areas (adding, subtracting, multiplying and dividing as well as working with fractions, decimals and percentages).
+Please continue to practise times tables with your children too.

-We will be learning about how to plan and draft a successful report, which we will be practising across all subject areas.
-These will be posted on our class blogs for you to read and comment on.
-In conjunction with our Humanities topic, North & South America, we will be story writing and reading stories from other cultures.
+We will be learning about how to plan and draft a successful explanation text, which we will be practising across all subject areas.
+We will be reading and writing stories written by significant authors this half term and we will be focusing on Michael Morpurgo, looking particularly at Kensuke’s Kingdom.
+Any other Michael Morpurgo books you can find and read together would really help your child to improve in their writing.
+In conjunction with our Humanities topic after half term, North & South America, we will be story writing and reading stories from other cultures.

-We will be starting a new topic on reproduction in plants and animals and will be learning about how we can present our scientific findings.
-In addition to that we will be learning about life cycles in the second half of the term.
+We will be starting a new topic learning about living things and habitats.
+We will be learning about life cycles, reproduction in plants and animals and will be learning about how we can present our scientific findings.
+In addition to that we will be learning about animals including humans after half term.

 We will continue to develop our fitness through weekly circuit lessons.
 During this half term the children will be learning about cricket.
 All children are required to participate in PE lessons so please ensure that your child has their PE kit each week.
 Children will require the school PE kit of a blue t-shirt and navy shorts.